Bu807041-1/Statistical-methods-for-research-workers-bayes-for-psychologists-and-neuroscientists/index.md

 # Statistical Methods for Research Workers: Bayes for Psychologists and Neuroscientists

-[Statistical Methods for Research Workers](https://en.wikipedia.org/wiki/Statistical_Methods_for_Research_Workers), written by R. A. Fisher in 1925...
+[Statistical Methods for Research Workers](https://en.wikipedia.org/wiki/Statistical_Methods_for_Research_Workers), written by R. A. Fisher in 1925, is a landmark publication that not only defined how psychologists and neuroscientists analyse their data, but also influenced how they actually perceive the world.

 ## Preface